gcallah/BookReviews/PilkingtonInterview/pilkington-interview.md

 And where does it link up with Girard?
 Because both of them come from the French structuralist tradition.
 They come from the tradition of French structuralist anthropology, basically started... well, started with Marcel Maus and so on, but really formulated by Lévi-Strauss, the anthropologist.
 And they think in those terms.
-I think Girard is often just putting many of these mythological structures, and I think he's explicit with this because he's an anthropologist, he's putting them in this structuralist form.
+I think Girard is often just putting many of these myths in this structuralist form.

 Gilles Deleuz and his co-author, Félix Guattari, are kind of anarchists.
 I mean, they're just liberals in my mind, but they're the anarchist version of liberalism.
 And they want to tear down absolutely all the hierarchies.
 They're in that real 60s mold of the Freudian vertical complexes in your head.
 Remember this Marcuse stuff from back in the 60s?
 Similar stuff: there's a policeman inside of all of our heads, and he must be ejected, and it's the father: everyone's